nickabs/lightsail-utils/README.md

 # lightsail utils
-utility scripts for Wordpress websites deployed on a linux [AWS Lightsail](https://aws.amazon.com/lightsail/) instance.
+utility scripts for [ghost](https://ghost.org/) websites deployed on a linux [AWS Lightsail](https://aws.amazon.com/lightsail/) instance.

-* [wp-backup.sh](https://github.com/nickabs/lightsail-utils#wp-backupsh): Create a daily archive of Wordpress database, systems files and uploaded content with an option to store the backups remotely on Google Drive
+* [ghost-backup.sh](https://github.com/nickabs/lightsail-utils#ghost-backupsh): Create a daily archive of the Ghost database, config files and content.
+Backup archives can be kept on the server or stored remotely on Google Drive.
 * [lightsail-snapshot.sh](https://github.com/nickabs/lightsail-utils#lightsail-snapshotsh): Enable automatic daily snapshots of your AWS lightsail instance (this is an alternative to the AWS Lightsail _Automatic Snapshots_ feature, which is hard coded to retain 7 snapshots).

 ***
-# wp-backup.sh
+# ghost-backup.sh

 The script creates 3 gzip archives and places them in a subdirectory named YYYY-YY-DD, e.g
 ```
 2021-02-19/2021-02-19-database.sql.gz # mysql database dump
-2021-02-19/2021-02-19-content.tar.gz # uploaded content (images etc)
+2021-02-19/2021-02-19-content.tar.gz # content (themses, images etc)
-2021-02-10/2021-02-19-system.tar.gz # system files, including plugins
+2021-02-10/2021-02-19-config.gz # Ghost config file
 ```
-the script will deletes the oldest archive directories up to the specified maximum number of retained snapshots.
+the script deletes the oldest archive directories up to the specified maximum number of retained snapshots.

+note the backup contains credtentials:
+* the ghost config file (config.production.json) is included and this contains the Ghost database access credentials in plain text.
+* the database dump contains the user table which holds hashed passwords for staff members on the Ghost site.
-note the system archive contains the WP config file (wp-config.php) and this file contains the Wordpress database access credentials in plain text.
-There is an option to encrypt this archive file if you are going to keep it in a remote location.
+There is an option to encrypt the config and database archives if you are going to keep them in a remote location.

-## EXAMPLE - backup wordpress
+## EXAMPLE - backup Ghost
+backup a ghost installation installed in /var/www/ghost and copy the archives to a google drive folder.
+A maximum of 7 archives will be kept
 ```
-wp-backup.sh -w /var/www/wordpress -l wp.log -b /data/backups/wordpress -m 7 -r -g 1v3ab123_ddJZ1f_yGP9l6Fed89QSbtyw -c project123-f712345a860a.json -f wp-backup@example.com -t example@mail.com -a LightsailAdmin
+ghost-backup.sh -w /var/www/ghost -l wp.log -b /data/backups/ghost -m 7 -r -g 1v3ab123_ddJZ1f_yGP9l6Fed89QSbtyw -c project123-f712345a860a.json -f ghost-backup@example.com -t example@mail.com -a LightsailAdmin

 ```
-## EXAMPLE - restore wordpress
+## EXAMPLE - restore Ghost
+restore the config, database and content archives from /data/backups/ghost/2021-02-01
 ```
-wp-backup.s -w /var/www/wordpress -l wp.log -b /data/backups/wordpress -R 2021-02-01 -o all
+ghost-backup.s -w /var/www/ghost -l wp.log -b /data/backups/ghost -R 2021-02-01 -o all

 ```
-when using the restore option with the remote storage options (see backup example) the archive files will be retrieved from the specified google drive
+when using the restore option with the remote storage options (see backup example) the archive files will be retrieved from the specified google drive first

 See usage statement for more details